DataTerrain LogoDataTerrain LogoDataTerrain Logo

 • Handling Schema Evolution ETL Data Transformation

-Schema evolution refers to changes in a database schema over time while maintaining compatibility with existing data.
-These changes can include:
+Schema evolution refers to modifications made to a database schema over time while ensuring compatibility with existing data and systems.

 handling-schema-evolution